SachinDahiya-DataWizard/Bike_Analytics/README.md

 The project presents the findings and insights derived from the data analysis, including key metrics, trends, and visualisations.
 The Bike Ride Metrics Dashboard provides an interactive overview of the analysis results.
 The project also includes recommendations for marketing strategies based on the insights gained.

 # Getting Started
 To explore the project, you can clone the repository and access the provided datasets.
-The Bike Ride Metrics Dashboard can be accessed through the provided link in the repository.
+The Bike Ride Metrics Dashboard can be accessed at the following link: Bike Ride Metrics Dashboard.
 # Future Scope
 The project sets the foundation for further analysis and exploration of the Cyclistic bike-sharing data.
 Future work could involve more advanced statistical modelling, predictive analytics, and deeper segmentation analysis to uncover additional insights.